Roosevelt Hotel (Manhattan): Hotel Corporation of America ownership

 After Hilton Hotels purchased the Statler Hotels chain in 1954, it owned large hotels in many major cities, including the Roosevelt, the Plaza, the Waldorf-Astoria, the New Yorker, and the Hotel Statler in New York City.
 Consequently, the federal government filed an antitrust action against Hilton in April 1955.
-To resolve the suit, Hilton agreed to sell three hotels in February 1956, including either the Roosevelt or the New Yorker.
-Hilton ultimately sold the Roosevelt to the Hotel Corporation of America (HCA) on February 29, 1956, for $2,130,000.
+To resolve the suit, Hilton agreed to sell three hotels in February 1956 – the Hotel Jefferson in St. Louis, the Mayflower Hotel in Washington D.C., and either the Roosevelt or the New Yorker in New York.
+Hilton ultimately sold the Roosevelt to the Hotel Corporation of America (HCA) on February 29, 1956, for $2.13 million.
 HCA paid $750,000 as a down payment and assumed Hilton's leasehold on the site, which ran through 1964.
 HCA leased the land from the New Haven Railroad and the New York Central Railroad, the latter of which received most of the income from the site.

 When HCA purchased the hotel, workers were still installing air conditioning and televisions.
 By mid-1956, there was air conditioning in all public areas and 600 guest rooms, and there were televisions in 500 guest rooms.
 HCA announced plans to renovate the Roosevelt in late 1956, spending $8 million over the next eight years.
-The first part of the renovation to be completed was the Rib Room, which reopened as a luncheon room at the end of that year.
+The first part of the renovation to be completed was the Rib Room, which opened as a luncheon room at the end of that year.
 In 1962, amid competition from other hotels, the Biltmore, Commodore, and Roosevelt hotels formed an alliance to attract conventions with 1,500 to 5,000 guests.
 The alliance allowed the three hotels to host a single convention across 4,000 guestrooms, 90 meeting rooms, 15 restaurants, and 50000 ft2 of exhibit space.